ouya/docs/corona.md

 The ouya-sdk-examples are targeted towards Corona Enterprise users intending to publish to the OUYA platform.

 ### Supported Platforms
-The Corona examples were created using the Mac platform.
+Building Corona Enterpise examples that use Android java requires the Mac platform.
+Samples that use the [OUYA Plugin for Corona](https://github.com/ouya/ouya-sdk-examples/blob/master/Corona/Submission/ouya/docs/ouya/index.markdown) will build on Mac or Windows.

 ### Introduction
 Welcome to the Corona Enterprise development club.
 These examples provide a quick way to add OUYA controller and in-app-purchase support to your game.